openstack-k8s-operators/neutron-operator/README.md

 NOTE:
 - The current functionality is on install at the moment, no update/upgrades.
-- At the moment only covers netron-ovs-agent service
+- At the moment only covers neutron-ovs-agent and neutron-sriov-agent service

 ## Pre Req:
 - OSP16 with OVS instead of OVN deployed